UKHomeOffice/posters/accessibility/README.md

 ## Background

-If you'd like to learn more about these posters, and why they were made, read [this blogpost by their creator Karwai Pun](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/).
+If you'd like to learn more about these posters, and why they were made, read [this blogpost](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/).

 **See all the posters**